phantomcyber/splunk-soar-sdk/docs/getting_started/init_app.rst

-Building an app
+Building an App
 ===============

-Creating the app skeleton
+Creating the App Skeleton
 -------------------------

 To build an app with the Splunk SOAR SDK, you can either start from scratch, or migrate an existing app built with the older ``BaseConnector`` framework.